 INTRODUCTION

 Patterns of species' abundance at the biogeographic extremes, such as Arctic for boreal species, may provide insights into such essential issues in ecology as identification of borders between adjacent biogeographic regions and causes of species range limits.
 Large-scale distribution of species abundance is also a key element of applied sciences such as planning of protected areas and designation of species into regional Red Lists.
-A widespread paradigm, known as «abundant-centre hypothesis» (ACH) states that highest species abundance belongs to the range centre and decline towards range edges (Sagarin et al., 2006).
+A widespread paradigm, known as «abundant-centre hypothesis» (ACH) is widely used to test whether the highest species abundance belongs to the range centre and declines towards range edges (Sagarin et al., 2006).
 It is based on Brown's principle (Brown, 1984) and Hutchinson's niche concept (Leibold, 1995) assuming positive connection between local abundance and living conditions.
-Within latidutinal ranges, factors shaping abundance distribution are usually reflected in variation of life histories (Rivadeneira et al., 2010).

 Intertidal fauna is an ideal test system for studying latitudinal gradients.
 Many intertidal and high subtidal marine invertebrates have extended ranges with distinct north (or northeastern) and south (or southwestern) limits characterized by diametrically opposed combination of environmental conditions.
-Recent studies on wide-spread marine coastal invertabrates have shown that abundance centre pattern does not apply to all species equally, and even closely related species show different spatial patterns (Sagarin, Gaines, 2002; Rivadeneira et al., 2010).
+Recent studies on wide-spread marine coastal invertabrates have shown that abundance centre pattern does not apply to all species equally, and even closely related species could show different spatial patterns (Sagarin, Gaines, 2002; Rivadeneira et al., 2010).

 Empirical approaches to quantify abundance in different parts of the range vary widely.
 One of the main challenges for examining the abundant centre pattern is a logistical difficulty of sampling throughout the whole species range.
 Particulary, it could be a problem to get adequate samples from the range edge, where local populations are not stable in time and can spontaneously become extinct and later reoccupy suitable habitats (Sagarin, Gaines, 2002; Sexton et al., 2009).

 Species ranges are not stable in time, often shifting, expanding and contracting (Gaston, 2003).
 Fluctuations of environmental variables, such as climate oscillations, may alter population fitness at the distribution limits and range shifts can lag behind environmental changes (Pfenninger et al., 2007; Svenning et al., 2008).
-Marginal populations exhibit greater temporal variability in abundance being near the species’ limit of environmental tolerance in extreme years (Gaston, 2009).
-Since temporal variation can introduce errors in the estimates of spatial distribution of abundance, it is important to apply monitoring data series to improve understanding of differences in abundance between central and edge populations (Holt, Keitt, 2000; Johnstone, Chapin, 2003).
+Marginal populations exhibit greater temporal variability in abundance being near the species’ limit of environmental tolerance, especially in extreme years (Gaston, 2009).
+Since temporal variation can introduce errors in estimation of spatial abundance distribution,, it is highly important to apply monitoring data series to improve the understanding of differences in abundance between central and edge populations (Holt, Keitt, 2000; Johnstone, Chapin, 2003).
 The spatial distribution and patchy structure of population density are also likely to determine range limits.
 Edge populations usually are smaller and more spatially fragmented than populations in the centre of the range (Brown et al., 1995).
-They may exhibit reductions in diversity and number of immigrants due to spatial arrangement, resulting in an isolation-by-distance effect (Sexton et al., 2009).
+They may exhibit reductions in diversity and in number of immigrants due to spatial arrangement only, thus resulting in an isolation-by-distance effect (Sexton et al., 2009).

-Here, we present the results of study of abundance distribution, spatial arrangement of individuals and dynamics of two intertidal bivalves, Macoma balthica and Cerastoderma edule from the Barents Sea, where they expected to show ambivalent life history traits due to differencies in position of these populations within the species' ranges.
-Macoma balthica is no longer regarded as one single species but a complex of Pacific Macoma balthica balthica and Atlantic Macoma balthica rubra (Nikula et al., 2007).
+Here, we present the results of the study of abundance distribution, spatial arrangement of individuals and dynamics of two intertidal bivalves Macoma balthica and Cerastoderma edule from the Barents Sea, where they are expected to show controversial life history traits due to differences in populations position within the species' ranges.
+Macoma balthica is no longer regarded as one single species, but as a complex of Pacific Macoma balthica balthica and Atlantic Macoma balthica rubra subspecies (Nikula et al., 2007).
 In Europe this complex spreads from Bay of Biscay up north to the western Kara sea.
-Pure M.balthica balhica north distibution limit belongs to the Varanger Peninsula, while populations in the White and Barents seas are proved to form a broad «hybrid swarm» - their genetic composition is intermediate between Atlantic and Pacific forms (Strelkov et al., 2007).
+Pure M.balthica balhica north distribution limit belongs to the Varanger Peninsula, while populations in the White and Barents seas are proved to form a broad «hybrid swarm» - their genetic composition is intermediate between Atlantic and Pacific forms (Strelkov et al., 2007).